This post may contain affiliate links. Please read disclosure. Thank you for your support.

 • Many of these bike routes are in quiet residential areas.
 Be respectful.

-Best Places to view Cherry Blossoms in Vancouver
+Best places to view Cherry Blossoms in Vancouver

 Vancouver’s parks and gardens are ideal showcases for the beautiful trees, but you can spot pink and white blooms on many residential streets in the city.

-If you’re near the planetarium or the Vancouver Museum at Kits Park, Vanier Park is a great place to see the rare Star Cherry trees at their finest.
+Near the Vancouver Museum at Kits Park, Vanier Park is a great place to see the rare Star Cherry trees at their finest.

 Walk or bike through the cherry blossom streets of any of the following blossom-forward residential neighbourhoods: